Guidelines for Washington State University Vancouver graduate students

 - An applicant can only receive one travel grant in any fiscal year (July 1 – June 30).

-Appropriate Use of Funds
+Appropriate use of funds

 - The primary purpose of travel funds will be to assist in paying for registration fees, travel, and lodging expenses at professional conferences at which the graduate student presents a scholarly paper or other professional conference presentation.
 NOTE: per diem is no longer allowed for this program.

 - The presentation must cover research conducted while attending WSU, not a previous institution.